Goldziher/go-utils/docs/stringutils/padLeft.md

 `func PadLeft(str string, padWith string, padTo int) string`

 PadLeft - Pad a string to a certain length with another string on the left side.
-If padding string is more than one char, it might be trucated to fit padTo size.
+If padding string is more than one char, it might be truncated to fit padTo size.

 ```go
 package main